Once performance objectives and standards are established, you should observe employees' performance and provide feedback.

 - Ask the employee for help in problem identification and resolution.
 Use active listening to show you understand.

 - Set specific goals and maintain communication.

 - Use reinforcement techniques to shape behavior.

-If you conduct a coaching session to provide positive feedback to the employee, keep the following ideas in mind:
+If you conduct a Feedback Discussions to provide positive feedback to the employee, keep the following ideas in mind:

 - Describe the positive performance result or work habit using specific details.